Session of Christ: Biblical references

-According to the Book of Acts, Acts 2:33, after Jesus' resurrection and ascension, he was "exalted to the right hand of God."
-Preaching on the Day of Pentecost, Peter saw Jesus' exaltation as a fulfilment of Psalm 110:1, The LORD says to my Lord: "Sit at my right hand until I make your enemies a footstool for your feet."
+According to Acts 2:33, after Jesus's resurrection and ascension, he was "exalted to the right hand of God."
+Preaching on the Day of Pentecost, Peter saw Jesus' exaltation as a fulfilment of Psalm 110:1, "The LORD says to my Lord: "Sit at my right hand until I make your enemies a footstool for your feet."
 In the Bible, the "right hand" is the special place of honour.

 The idea of Christ's heavenly session appears a second time in the account of Peter's preaching in the Book of Acts.
-In Acts 5:31, Peter says that God exalted Jesus, "to his own right hand" (NIV), though Louis Berkhof notes that the dative τῇ δεξιᾷ may have to be taken in the instrumental sense ("by his own right hand") rather than a local sense ("at his own right hand").
+In Acts 5:31 Peter says that God exalted Jesus, "to his own right hand" (NIV), although Louis Berkhof notes that the dative τῇ δεξιᾷ may have to be taken in the instrumental sense ("by his own right hand") rather than a local sense ("at his own right hand").

 The heavenly session was important to other writers of the New Testament.
-In the Epistle to the Hebrews, Hebrews 10:12, it says that Jesus "sat down at the right hand of God," after he had "offered for all time one sacrifice for sins."
+In the Epistle to the Hebrews, Hebrews 10:12, Jesus "sat down at the right hand of God," after he had "offered for all time one sacrifice for sins."
 As in Acts 2, the language of Psalm 110 is used, the next verse saying that Jesus is waiting "for his enemies to be made his footstool."
-Other New Testament passages that speak of Christ as being at God's right hand are Ephesians 1:20 (God seated Christ "at his right hand in the heavenly realms") and Peter 3:22 (Jesus has "gone into heaven and is at God's right hand").
+Other New Testament passages that speak of Christ as being at God's right hand are Ephesians 1:20 (God seated Christ "at his right hand in the heavenly realms") and 1 Peter 3:22 (Jesus has "gone into heaven and is at God's right hand").

-In Matthew 26:64 and Mark 14:62, Jesus says to Caiaphas, "you will see the Son of Man seated at the right hand of Power".
+In Matthew 26:64 and Mark 14:62 Jesus says to Caiaphas, "you will see the Son of Man seated at the right hand of Power".
 This is a reference to Daniel 7:13, in which Daniel sees a vision of "one like a son of man" coming to the Ancient of Days.

 Theological significance

 Exaltation of Jesus

 In the Bible, to be at the right side "is to be identified as being in the special place of honor," and thus "the full participation of the risen Christ in God's honor and glory is emphasized by his being at God's right hand."

 The heavenly session is often connected to the enthronement of Christ as King.
 The Catechism of the Catholic Church says that "being seated at the Father's right hand signifies the inauguration of the Messiah's kingdom."

-Louis Berkhof notes that, in his session, Christ is "publicly inaugurated as God-man, and as such receives the government of the Church and of heaven and earth, and enters solemnly upon the actual administration of the power committed to Him."
+Berkhof notes that, in his session, Christ is "publicly inaugurated as God-man, and as such receives the government of the Church and of heaven and earth, and enters solemnly upon the actual administration of the power committed to Him."